postsharp/Metalama.Documentation/conceptual/SDK/scaffolding.md

 * typically has a name that ends with the `.Weaver` suffix, although not following this convention has no impact;
 * references `Metalama.Framework.Sdk`;
-* typically references the public project, although this not not always necessary;
+* typically references the public project, although this is not always necessary;
 * targets exclusively `netstandard2.0`;
 * is typically the main project of the NuGet package;
 * redefines the `PackageId` to the real package name, i.e. removes the `.Weaver` suffix from the package name.